JessicaMoreschi/Spit-it-Out/README.md

  <img src="assets/readme/Fonts-08.png" width="800"/>
 </p>

+**Animations** <br>
+The last but not the least is the large use of animations.
+They have been realized to be used as hover (so they can be triggered by passing the mouse on it) or as simple visual effects (such as the titles of the sections).
+All these animations follow the previous rules of the visual identity.

 ### UX

 An image could be useful in order to give an overview of the site's workflow.